 At present, the U.S Food and Drug Administration (FDA) has

 MS is a chronic condition affecting the CNS.
-While researchers are still unsure, evidence suggests that it is an autoimmune disorder.
-This means the immune system that would normally protect against pathogens mistakenly attacks healthy tissue.
+While researchers are still unsure, evidence suggests that it is an

 In the case of MS, the immune system attacks the myelin sheath, which is a substance that surrounds and protects nerve fibers.
 This results in scarring, or sclerosis, which prevents the flow of electrical impulses from the brain to the target nerve.
 This means the body can no longer carry out certain functions.

 MS may progress in several different ways.
 The most common is relapse-remitting MS (RRMS).
 RRMS involves periods of remission followed by periods called relapses.
 People may continue to experience symptoms during a remission period.
 However, the disease does not seem to progress during this time.

 Other types of MS include primary progressive MS (PPMS), which involves a decline of CNS function right at the onset of symptoms.
 Secondary progressive MS (SPMS) involves relapses with worsening neurological symptoms over time.
 Some people with RRMS may eventually transition into SPMS.

 Research into statins for MS suggests that these drugs

 At present, evidence indicates no benefit to pairing statins with beta-interferon treatment for people with RRMS.
 However, one particular statin called simvastatin may help

 More research is necessary to better understand statins’ potential for MS treatment, including for SPMS.

 Statins are available in oral forms, typically as pills or capsules.
 When taking statins, people should follow their doctor’s instructions and the instructions and information on the drug label.